mnkhee/user-docs-project/docs/reading.md

     At this point, you will see all data stored in your browser's local storage.
     <br> ![console-log](console-log.png)

-    !!! warning "Warning"
+    !!! failure "If you do not see anything in your local storage..."
+        Make sure you are not working in incognito mode.
 If your local storage data was wiped, or you have not completed our creating tutorial, the data may not display.
-If this is the case, please enter some new data and try again.
+Please start again from our [creating](creating.md) tutorial if either of these are the case.

 ## Conclusion